tulios/mappersmith-object/readme.md

 ### <a name="get"></a> get

-It retrieves the value of a property from the object.
+Retrieves the value of a property from the object.
 It accepts chain calls.

 ```js
 obj.get('name') // 'Someone'